Inheritance Law

 Published 28 April 2026·5 min read

 Att.
-Mustafa Akçakuş · Antalya Bar Association
+Mona Hukuk Editorial Team - Antalya · Antalya Bar Association

 A will drawn up before a court or notary abroad does not have direct effect on assets in Turkey.
 For a foreign will to be applicable in Turkey, the recognition process must be conducted.
-This guide explains how a foreign will is recognised under Turkish law, what conditions are sought, and the practical steps of the process.
+This guide explains how a foreign will is recognised under Turkish law, what conditions are assessed, and the practical steps of the process.

-Position of Foreign Will Under Turkish Law
+Position of a Foreign Will Under Turkish Law

 A foreign will under Turkish law:

-In this framework, a foreign will enters the evaluation process in Turkey as an official legal document.
+Within this framework, a foreign will enters the evaluation process in Turkey as an official legal document.

-Recognition vs. Enforcement: Which for Will?
+Recognition vs. Enforcement: Which Applies to a Will?

 Recognition and enforcement are separate concepts for foreign court decisions: